OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ##  List Workflows

-Run the command below to get a list of workflows that you have submitted and their status:
+To get a list and status of workflows that you have submitted, run the following command:

      $ ./fsurf --list --user myuser --password mypassword Current workflows